Republic XF-12 Rainbow: Operational history

 The first prototype was damaged on 10 July 1947 while undergoing maximum landing weight tests when the right main gear was severed at the engine nacelle.
 After bouncing hard and staggering back into the air the test pilot climbed to a safe altitude where excess fuel was burnt off, to lighten the aircraft and reduce the risk of fire.
 The pilot landed on the left main gear and the nose wheel and despite losing as much speed as possible before the other wing dropped, the aircraft suffered significant damage.
 The wing spar was cracked, and engines and props needed to be replaced but it was repaired by Republic, and returned to service.
-When the U.S. Army Air Forces became the U.S. Air Force the XF-12 was later re-designated XR-12.
+When the US Army Air Forces became the US Air Force the XF-12 was later re-designated XR-12.

 Operation Birds Eye was conceived to demonstrate the XF-12's capabilities.
-On 1 September 1948, the second prototype departed the U.S. Air Force Flight Test Center at Muroc, California, and climbed west to its 40,000 ft cruising altitude over the Pacific before heading east.
-It then photographed its entire flight path across the United States on 390 individual 10 in photos each covering 490 mi, which were jointed to form a continuous 325 ft print.
+On 1 September 1948, the second prototype departed the US Air Force Flight Test Center at Muroc, California, and climbed west to its 40,000 ft cruising altitude over the Pacific before heading east.
+It then photographed its entire flight path across the United States on 390 individual 10 in photos, which were jointed to form a continuous 325 ft print.

 They landed at Mitchel Field on Long Island, New York after six hours and 55 minutes at an average speed of 361 mph.
 A photo was taken approximately every 66 seconds.
-The flight was featured in the 29 November 1948 issue of Life magazine and the filmstrip exhibited at the 1948 U.S. Air Force Association Convention in New York.
+The flight was featured in the 29 November 1948 issue of Life magazine and the filmstrip exhibited at the 1948 US Air Force Association Convention in New York.
 The XF-12 program had already been canceled when this flight was made.

 On 7 November 1948, the second prototype crashed while returning to Eglin Air Force Base from a photographic suitability test flight after the number 2 (port inner) engine exploded, causing violent buffeting.
 Five of the seven crew escaped safely while two crew members were killed.

 The first prototype continued flight testing after being returned to service in 1948 but with no orders forthcoming and with the second prototype lost, flight testing was wound down and the remaining prototype was retired in June 1952, having flown just 117 hours from 1949 to 1952.
 It was later expended as a target at the Aberdeen Proving Ground, Maryland.